 Introduction and Early Life

-George Washington, the first president of the United States.
+In 1788, George Washington became the first president of the United States.
 Perhaps if it had not been for him, the United States may have never even existed in the first place.
 Today he is typically seen as one of the greatest presidents in American history and is largely looked at.
 Washington, born on February 22, 1732, gained several traits from his family, including his height and an interest in owning land.
 He had tragedy early in his life.
 His father died when he was 11 years old so his half-brother Lawrence took care of him.
 However, at the age of 34, Lawrence died of disease leaving Washington his plantation at Mount Vernon in Virginia.
 Washington did not have a college education, but after serving in the British Military during the French and Indian War, he entered politics when he entered into the House of Burgesses in 1759.
 When the American Revolution started, the new Continental Congress appointed him as commander of the American army.
 With help from France in the later years of the war, Washington was able to win American independence.
 He returned to public life and was present at the Constitutional Convention in 1787 to form the government.
 The making of the Constitution stated how the government would be organized.
 There were three branches, a legislative, a judiciary, and finally an executive.
 While this system allowed for a checks and balance system between the branches, it was no doubt the key leader in the government would be the president in the executive branch.